BeaverHouse/hybrid-cicd/charts/oss-ingress-nginx/README.md

 NGINX Ingress Controller is used to manage ingress traffic routing for applications deployed on the cluster.

-This configuration is deployed via ArgoCD ApplicationSet.
+This configuration is deployed via Argo CD ApplicationSet.
 Currently, it is deployed on the cloud cluster, but it can be deployed on any other environment.

 ## Configuration